A place for quiet reflection and conscious action.

 - The Ashram is quiet after 9pm, however PDC participants have access to a room for those who wish to chat or watch a movie beyond 9pm.

 - Please be respectful of space and cleanliness when sharing a room, communal eating and bathroom facilities.

 - Some PDC participants find the sudden change in lifestyle, sleeping patterns and diet a bit of a shock to their system initially, and so we encourage you to be mindful of this and prepare your body in advance.

-- There is no mobile phone or computer use on the grounds (mobile phone reception can be accessed at the front gates and the use of the internet in the computer room is provided at allocated times daily).
+- There is no mobile phone or computer use on the grounds (mobile phone reception can be accessed at the front gates.
+The use of the internet in the computer room can be arranged with the Ashram office).